crashtherobotsite/crashtherobotsite/_posts/2016-08-31-unintentional-killer-robots.markdown

 Complexity, failure to always follow official safety procedures, human boredom, and software bugs have all played roles in accidental death due to robot.
 Concluding that humans are part of the problem in human-robot fatalities sounds like circular logic.

 A better conclusion is that expecting humans to act like 20th century robots- tireless, precise, always following every step- is a poor use of the art of engineering.
 While adopting and *actually following* more safety procedures will keep (and has already kept) humans safe, we are now at a technological tipping point.
 Instead of expecting humans to act more like robots to keep them safe from robots, we should demand and design smarter robots that act more like humans.

-Complexity, failure to always follow official safety procedures, human boredom, and software bugs have all played roles in accidental death due to robot.
-Concluding that humans are part of the problem in human-robot fatalities sounds like circular logic.
-A better conclusion is that expecting humans to act like 20th century robots- tireless, precise, always following every step- is a poor use of the art of engineering.
-While adopting and *actually following* more safety procedures will keep (and has already kept) humans safe, we are now at a technological tipping point.
-Instead of expecting humans to act more like robots to keep them safe from robots, we should demand and design smarter robots that act more like humans.

 {% include ext_image.html url="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Caught_Coding_%289690512888%29.jpg/1920px-Caught_Coding_%289690512888%29.jpg"